 Spatial processing addresses the following issues during emissions processing:

 - 1. Defining the gridded region to output from SMOKE - 2.
 Assigning sources to grid cells - 3.
-Computing an ungridding matrix for on-road mobile sources - 4.
 Creating the spatial allocation intermediate files

 2.12.1.
 Defining the gridded region to output from SMOKE